 ALP Site Coordinators facilitate the process of matching tutors with students at our partner schools.

 Can I train virtually to be an in-person tutor?

 We offer two options for tutor training, and each is specific to the type of tutoring that the volunteer will be doing.
 Virtual training is for tutors who will work with students remotely (i.e., virtual tutoring ).
 In-person training is designed for tutors who will work with students in person.

-“The Augustine tutor training was fabulous.
+“The ALP Tutor training was fabulous.
 I learned something new every hour, and the ongoing support and training are superb.”